Unidentified sources in the Fermi-LAT second source catalog: the case for DM subhalos: DM subhalo candidates in the 2FGL

-In general, we find new X-ray sources in every \emph{Swift} field of view (FoV), detected with comparably hard spectra having (unabsorbed) fluxes at the level of $10^{-13}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$ between 0.2 and 2\,keV.
-For all selected candidates but 2FGL~J1410.4+7411, some X-ray sources are positionally consistent with the cataloged $\gamma$-ray uncertainty, and additionally with the radio detections mentioned above (see table \ref{tab:mw_assoc} in appendix \ref{app:mw_assoc}).
+In general, we find new X-ray sources in every \emph{Swift} field of view (FoV), with (unabsorbed) fluxes between $10^{-13}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$ and $10^{-11}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$ in the energy band between 0.3 and 2\,keV.
+For all selected candidates but 2FGL~J1410.4+7411 some X-ray sources are positionally consistent with the cataloged $\gamma$-ray uncertainty, and additionally with the radio detections mentioned above (see table \ref{tab:mw_assoc} in appendix \ref{app:mw_assoc}).
 Therefore, they provide convincing counterpart candidates for the $\gamma$-ray sources, cf. Paper~I. For reference, positional and spectral parameters of every X-ray detection are listed in table \ref{tab:swift_assoc} (appendix \ref{app:mw_assoc}).